erenozgur98/note-taker/README.md

 ## Installation
 ---
-There is no installations to this project, you can see the repository and video of how to use it here.
+There is no installations to this project, you can see the repository here.

 See repository here: https://github.com/erenozgur98/note-taker